ssuryanarayanan/Qi-Docs/docs/Filter Expressions.md

 - "minute(TimeId) eq 5"
 - "second(TimeId) eq 3"

+##TimeSpan functions supported

-##TimeSpan functions supported in filter expressions
+The following TimeSpan functions are supported for use within a filter expression:

 | function | Comment |
 | -------- | ------- |